v-vasanth-cyber/v-vasanth-cyber/README.md

 ## Objectives

-My journey in computer science has led me to develop a passion for cybersecurity,I Have 2 years of experience as an IT Syatem Support and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, I have 2 years of experience as an IT Syatem Support and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills